Sing-ar/data-engineer-technical-assignment/README.md

 ### Duplicate Records

-The customer dataset contained duplicate records based on customer_id.
+The customer dataset contained duplicate records based on customer identifiers.

 To solve this issue: